Cam Gallagher Player Props: Guardians vs. Phillies

 - In 37 games played this season, he has not homered.

-- Gallagher has driven in a run in four games this year (10.8%), including two games with multiple runs batted in.
+- Gallagher has driven in a run in four games this season (10.8%), including two games with multiple runs batted in.

 - He has scored in five games this season (13.5%), but has had no multi-run games.